xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/SimpleQueriesGeoQueries.md

 It is recommended to use AQL instead, see [**Geo functions**](../../../AQL/Functions/Geo.html).
 {% endhint %}

-The ArangoDB allows to select documents based on geographic coordinates.
+The AvocadoDB allows to select documents based on geographic coordinates.
 In order for this to work, a geo-spatial index must be defined.
 This index will use a very elaborate algorithm to lookup neighbors that is a magnitude faster than a simple R* index.